Seattle-Aquarium/Coastal_Climate_Resilience/README.md

 * To view all hardware and software associated with this project, see the _hardware_software_ document ([here](https://github.com/zhrandell/Seattle_Aquarium_ROV_development/blob/main/documents/hardware_software.md))

 ## Public facing
+* To view an Earth Day at the Seattle Aquarium with Xbox livestream, see [this link](https://www.twitch.tv/videos/2438923866)
 * To view a August 2024 guest lecture at the Applied Physics Lab (APL), see [this link](https://www.youtube.com/watch?v=w-YeXgaE_F0)
 * To view a Seattle Channel video detailing our partnership with Port of Seattle, see [this link](https://www.youtube.com/watch?app=desktop&v=WdsnsdwxIYs)
 * To read a Seattle Times article about our partnership with the Port of Seattle, see [this link](https://www.seattletimes.com/sponsored/seattle-partnership-dives-into-the-mysteries-of-elliott-bays-bull-kelp/)